Gastro-Laparoscopic Surgery: Minimally Invasive Care for Digestive Health

 • Recurrent ulcers or obstructions

-• Inflammatory bowel conditions not responding to medication
+• Inflammatory bowel disease not responding to medication

-Each case is evaluated thoroughly using endoscopy, imaging tests, and pathology to determine the most effective surgical plan.
+Each case undergoes thorough evaluation through endoscopy, imaging, and biopsy to design the most effective surgical plan.

 Postoperative Recovery and Support